University of California

 Q: Is my UCRP service credit the same as my years of service with UC, shown on my UCPath account dashboard?

-Your UCPath account reflects how many years and months you have been employed with UC.
+It depends.
+Your UCPath account reflects your employment service credit.
 This is not always the same as your UCRP service credit, which you can find in your UCRAYS account.
-Service credit is earned once you have become a UCRP member, for the time you receive covered compensation (or UCRP-eligible pay) for an eligible appointment.
+Service credit is earned once you have become an active UCRP member, for the time you receive covered compensation (or UCRP-eligible pay) for an eligible appointment.

-Q: Can I purchase service credit for time I was on leave?
+Q: Can I purchase UCRP service credit for the time I was on leave?

 Q: What if I think the UCRP service credit shown on UCRAYS or in my retirement profile is incorrect?